Tara (cat): Aftermath

 The eight-month-old Labrador-Chow mix Scrappy was surrendered by its owners to the City of Bakersfield Animal Care Center on May 13.
 It then began a mandatory ten-day quarantine period to determine whether the animal had rabies.

 After the video of Tara went viral, websites and online petitions called for the dog not to be put down.
 Animal Care Center director Julie Johnson said they were also flooded with phone calls asking for the dog to be saved.
-However based on the observations in the kennel during the quarantine period, the dog remained classified as "vicious" and "dangerous"; so adoption requests were denied.
+However, based on observations in the kennel during the quarantine period, the dog remained classified as "vicious" and "dangerous"; all requests for adoption were denied.

-Following the mandatory 10-day quarantine period, Scrappy "was humanely euthanized over the weekend" of May 24, 2014.
+Following the mandatory 10-day quarantine period, the Animal Care Center announced that Scrappy "was humanely euthanized over the weekend" of May 24, 2014.